-- · Clicking on a section heading now shows section labels.
+- · Clicking on a section heading now shows section labels. - · Changes needed to support TeXLive 2019.

-- · Add a List of Theorems and Lemmata.

-- · Changes needed to support TeXLive 2019.

-- Experimental support for building using LuaTeX and XeTeX. - · Add an Index.
+- Experimental support for building using LuaTEX and XeTEX. - · Add an Index.

-- \cdot Ensure that this document builds correctly and without missing characters on recent versions of TEXLive. - · Update the Makefile to use Ghostscript for PDF optimization. - Ensure that hyperlinks are preserved, and available as "Destination names" in URL fragments and links from other PDF documents.
+- Ensure that this document builds correctly and without missing characters on recent versions of TEXLive. - · Update the Makefile to use Ghostscript for PDF optimization. - Ensure that hyperlinks are preserved, and available as "Destination names" in URL fragments and links from other PDF documents.